furmilion/Nuked-SC55/README.md

 # Nuked SC-55
 Roland SC-55 emulator, by nukeykt.

+## This fork is solely for personal use

 Supported models:
 - SC-55mk2/SC-155mk2 (v1.01 firmware is confirmed to work)
 - SC-55mk1 (v1.0/v1.21/v2.0 firmwares are confirmed to work)